templatesell/polite/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.1.0 - May 07 2020 =
+* Fixed Link click on mobile
+* Added Color for the links
+* Fixed content page error
+* Color for link is added

 = 1.0.9 - May 03 2020 =
 * Added Upgrade Notice
 * Fixed category page text on archive